Nahuel and the Magic Book: Production

-The CEOs of Punkrobot and Levante Films, Patricio Escala and Sabrina Bogado, manage to help Acuña and his team to make the film as soon as possible due to their fundings.
+The CEOs of Punkrobot and Levante Films, Patricio Escala and Sabrina Bogado, helped Acuña and his team to make the film quickly due to their funds.

-The co-founder of Carburadores and the executive director from Levante Films, Sebastian Ruz and Livia Pagano, were the producers of the film to hiring animators, sound producers, editors, financers, and sales agents.
+The co-founder of Carburadores and the executive director from Levante Films, Sebastian Ruz and Livia Pagano, were the producers of the film, who were in charge of hiring animators, sound producers, editors, financiers, and sales agents.

-The writer of the script in the film were Germán Acuña and Juan Pablo Sepúlveda who they wrote together after his research back in 2012, when he was on the island of Chiloé.
+The writer of the script in the film were Germán Acuña and Juan Pablo Sepúlveda which they wrote together after his research back in 2012, when he was on the island of Chiloé.

-The music composers were Acuña, Felicia Morales, and Christopher Carvajal and the sound designers like Marcelo Vidal and Leonardo Guimaraes use the software device called Alcateia Digital to create sounds for the scenes, Marcelo Jara would be the editor of the film.
+The music composers were Acuña, Felicia Morales, and Christopher Carvajal and the sound designers were Marcelo Vidal and Leonardo Guimaraes.
+They used the software device called Alcateia Digital to create sounds for the scenes.
+Marcelo Jara was the editor of the film.

-The animation director was Enrique Ocampo and the general animation supervisor was Rosamari Martínez, to help the crew of animators across the studios.
-The art director of the film is also Director Acuña and Coni Adonis, The background artists such as Acuña, Coni Adonis, Javier Navarro, Francisco Vasquez, Luna Vargas and Luisa Adonis, the character design Cristobal Macaya makes the film cartoonish.
+The animation director was Enrique Ocampo and the general animation supervisor was Rosamari Martínez, that helped the crew of animators across the studios.
+The art directors of the film were Director Acuña and Coni Adonis, The background artists were Acuña, Coni Adonis, Javier Navarro, Francisco Vasquez, Luna Vargas and Luisa Adonis.
+Cristobal Macaya designed the characters.

-The animators of the movie were credited from the other animation studios from Chile, Brazil and Peru like Punkrobot, Levante, Red, Dragao, LMS, Draftoons and many freelance animators all over Latin America.
+The animators of the movie were from the other animation studios from Chile, Brazil and Peru like Punkrobot, Levante, Red, Dragao, LMS, Draftoons and many freelance animators all over Latin America.